All about Composable CDP

 Oussama Ghanmi, founder and CEO @DinMo

-The key benefits of a Composable CDP
+What are the key benefits of a Composable CDP?

 It establishes a single source of truth for customer data, residing in the data warehouse with a solid identity resolution.
 This can serve all data usage purposes (Data science, analytics, audiences, activation etc.)

 It moves away from rigid data models, offering flexibility in data handling and unification.
 It’s your business, your teams model it like they want.
 Composable CDPs are distinguished by their ability to integrate diverse data assets without conforming to a specific structure.
-This flexibility allows businesses to tackle more intricate customer data challenges effectively, ensuring that data resolution issues are minimized and audience insights are fully leveraged.
+This flexibility allows businesses to tackle more intricate customer data challenges effectively, ensuring that data resolution issues are minimised and audience insights are fully leveraged.

 It offers an enhanced data security, improving data compliance and governance at scale.
 Indeed, by processing data directly from your data warehouse, Composable CDPs enhance security, ensure compliance with strictest regulations (GDPR/CCPA), provide flexibility, and drive cost efficiency.
 For marketers, embracing a composable CDP is a strategic move towards a more secure and efficient data management future.